 Alaska Hunter Education Course

-- If you were born after January 1, 1986 and are under 16 years old, you must have:
+If you are under 18 years of age, you must have:

 - born on or before January 1, 1986.

 In addition, hunter education certification is required before anyone may legally hunt in the following areas in Alaska: the Anchorage Coastal Wildlife Refuge (14C), Eagle River Management Area (14C bears and small game), Palmer/Wasilla Management Area (14A shotgun for big game), Eklutna Lake Management Area (14C bears), and the Mendenhall Wetlands State Game Refuge (hunters under 10 years of age who are not certified can hunt as long as they are under the direct supervision of an adult).

 Hunter education certification is required for all youth hunters participating in "Youth Hunts."

 The hunter education certification is valid in any state where hunter education is required to purchase a license.
 Hunter education classes are taught by dedicated volunteer instructors who commit valuable time and expertise to providing instruction to over 2,000 Alaskans of all ages each year.
 The next time you have a safe and enjoyable hunting experience be sure to thank a volunteer.

 Hunters wishing to hunt in a weapons restricted area must successfully complete a course for the weapon with which they will be hunting.
 Certain bowhunter, crossbow, muzzleloader, and shotgun hunts also require the hunter to be in possession of a hunter education certification as well.
 Please refer to the current Alaska Hunting Regulations for weapons restricted hunt information.
 Weapons specific certification courses (crossbow, bowhunter, muzzleloader) DO NOT satisfy the hunter education certification requirement, and hunter education DOES NOT satisfy the weapons specific certification requirement.